50 tips 'n' tricks to save if you've got kids

 National parks, castles and gardens are a great place for an educational trip with the kids on a sunny afternoon.
 The National Trust looks after hundreds of historic houses, castles, gardens and more, and handily offers free entry to all its properties for under-5s.

 There's no proof of age needed, and it's part of its ongoing offer.
-See the National Trust website for full info.
+This isn’t mentioned on the online price listings for every National Trust site but National Trust have confirmed that under-5s go free.

 There are also plenty more low-cost ways to keep the kids entertained.
 Trips to the library, walks in the woods and picnics in the park are just a few.
 See the free weekend activities discussion for more ideas.